kaptinlin/queue/docs/priorities.md

 # Priority Queues

-In the realm of efficient background task processing, leveraging queue priorities is a crucial feature.
-It allows developers to ensure that critical tasks are attended to before those of lesser urgency.
+Priority queues are essential for managing background tasks efficiently, allowing critical tasks to be processed before less urgent ones.
+This system enhances responsiveness and resource allocation in applications.

-## Setting Up Queue Priorities
+## Configuring Queue Priorities

-To utilize queue priorities, you must configure your worker with multiple queues, each assigned a specific priority level.
-Tasks in higher priority queues are processed more frequently than those in lower priority queues.
+To implement queue priorities, configure your worker to recognize multiple queues, each with a distinct priority level.
+Higher priority queues get more processing attention than their lower priority counterparts.

-### Configuring Your Worker
+### Worker Configuration

-First, ensure your worker recognizes multiple queues and assigns a priority to each.
-Here's a sample configuration:
+Assign priorities across different queues by setting up your worker as follows:

 ```go
 import (